negativenagesh/Reimagine-movies/README.md

 ### Command Line Interface
 #### Run Example Transformation

-Transforms Romeo and Juliet into a Silicon Valley AI labs rivalry.
+Reimagine movies by title (OMDb, GPT, or web search) or use predefined classic stories like Romeo and Juliet from `data/source_stories.yaml`.

 #### Transform a Predefined Story
 ```bash